-The Lord-Lieutenant represents Her Majesty The Queen and should be received at any event with the same degree of etiquette and protocol as any member of the Royal Family when the Lord-Lieutenant is attending in an official capacity in his own County.
-Where the Lord-Lieutenant is unable to attend and he is represented by his Vice Lord-Lieutenant or a Deputy Lieutenant, the same etiquette and protocol should be followed.
-The Lord-Lieutenant or his deputy should be met on arrival by the host.
+The Lord-Lieutenant represents His Majesty The King and should be received at any event with the same degree of etiquette and protocol as any member of the Royal Family when the Lord-Lieutenant is attending in an official capacity in her own County.
+Where the Lord-Lieutenant is unable to attend and she is represented by her Vice Lord-Lieutenant or a Deputy Lieutenant, the same etiquette and protocol should be followed.
+The Lord-Lieutenant or her deputy should be met on arrival by the host.

 The correct form of address for the Lord-Lieutenant is:

-Written: Mr David Briggs, MBE, KStJ, Her Majesty’s Lord-Lieutenant of Cheshire
+Written: Lady Redmond, MBE, His Majesty’s Lord-Lieutenant of Cheshire

 Salutation: Dear Lord-Lieutenant

 In a speech: In the preamble the Lord-Lieutenant should be referred to as “Lord-Lieutenant”.
 A speech might begin “Lord-Lieutenant, Ladies and Gentlemen …”

 Conversation: On formal occasions – Lord-Lieutenant, or Lady Redmond

 If the Lord-Lieutenant is represented by her Vice Lord-Lieutenant or a Deputy Lieutenant, the above etiquette should be adapted accordingly, i.e., ‘Dear Vice Lord-Lieutenant’, ‘Dear Deputy Lieutenant’.
 A speech might begin “Vice Lord-Lieutenant, Ladies and Gentlemen…” or “Deputy Lieutenant”.